Electrocardiograph is the instrument to record ECG

 Einthoven’s Triangle

-Electrical potentials of Bipolar limb leadsI and III equal that of lead II
+Electrical potentials of Bipolar limb leadsI and III equal that of lead III + III = II

 Unipolarlimb leads